UltraMessaging/um_kb/kb/packet-loss.md

 feature.
 * Be careful with the use of the
 [Hot Failover](https://ultramessaging.github.io/currdoc/doc/Design/umfeatures.html#hotfailoverhf)
-feature as this will double load on the host's operating system and Ultra Messaging.
+feature, as this will double load on the host's operating system and Ultra Messaging.

 These steps, plus optimizing your own message handling code, will enable your subscribers to increase their message consumption rate without packet loss.